Ashley Flowers

 Ashley Flowers (born December 19, 1989) is an American podcaster, writer, and entrepreneur.
-She is best known as the creator and host of Crime Junkie, a weekly true crime podcast that garners 10 million weekly listeners.
-Flowers is recognized as the top female podcaster in the United States, with Crime Junkie commanding the largest female audience of any podcast in the country.
+She is the creator and host of Crime Junkie, a weekly true crime podcast that garners 10 million weekly listeners.
+Flowers is recognized as the top female podcaster in the United States, with Crime Junkie maintaining the largest female audience of any podcast in the country.
 In August 2022, Flowers' debut novel, All Good People Here, became a New York Times bestseller.

-Early life
+Early life and education

-As a child, Flowers was an avid reader of mystery and crime novels, such as the Nancy Drew series, and watched television shows like Matlock, imagining she might one day become a cold case detective.
+As a child, Flowers was inspired to become a cold case detective by mystery and crime novels, such as the Nancy Drew series, and television shows like Matlock.

-Flowers initially worked in biomedical research and later transitioned into sales.
-During her commutes, she listened to true crime content, including the podcast Serial, which was recommended to her by her childhood friend, Brit Prawat.
+Flowers attended Arizona State University and earned a Bachelor of Science in biological services.

 Career

+In her early career, Flowers worked in biomedical research and later transitioned into sales.

 Flowers volunteered and eventually became a board member for Crime Stoppers of Central Indiana.
-When asked how Crime Stoppers might reach a younger audience, she developed Murder Monday, a 20-minute show that aired on a local radio station, with each episode focusing on a different case.
+She subsequently developed Murder Monday, a 20-minute local radio segment aimed at a younger audience, with each episode focusing on a different case.
 Flowers hosted Murder Monday for a year before creating the podcast Crime Junkie with Prawat.

 Podcasting

-In 2017, Ashley Flowers founded the podcast network, Audiochuck, which she named after her dog, Charlie ("Chuck").
+In 2017, Flowers founded the podcast network, Audiochuck, named after her dog, Charlie ("Chuck").
 She invested her life savings of $13,000 into the company to fund its initial operations.
 She sourced her initial revenue through a combination of Patreon memberships and advertising.

-In 2021, Flowers brokered a multiyear partnership between Audiochuck and SiriusXM, reportedly valued at over $100 million.
+Flowers signed a multiyear partnership between Audiochuck and SiriusXM, reportedly valued at over $100 million in 2021.
 The deal granted SiriusXM exclusivity over ad sales for all Audiochuck podcasts, including Crime Junkie, Anatomy of Murder, CounterClock, and Park Predators.

-As of July 2022, Audiochuck had expanded to include 16 podcasts in its network, generating over 1.26 billion downloads, and employing nearly 30 people.
+By July 2022, Audiochuck expanded to include 16 podcasts in its network, generating over 1.26 billion downloads, and employing nearly 30 people.
 That year, Audiochuck was ranked as the top free channel on Apple Podcasts and was the second most popular free podcast channel in 2023, following iHeartPodcasts.

-The network's offerings include various popular shows, including CounterClock, a 2020 podcast hosted by Delia D'Ambra and produced by Audiochuck, and Anatomy of Murder, which won the Webby Award for People's Voice Winner in 2022.
-In May 2024, Flowers launched a new podcast series titled Crime Junkie AF, featuring guest discussions on various cases, as well as Crime Junkie Radio, the only true crime streaming channel on the SiriusXM app.
+The network produces various popular shows, including CounterClock, a 2020 podcast hosted by Delia D'Ambra and produced by Audiochuck, and Anatomy of Murder, which won the Webby Award for People's Voice Winner in 2022.
+In May 2024, Flowers launched the podcast series titled Crime Junkie AF, featuring guest discussions on various cases, as well as Crime Junkie Radio, the only true crime streaming channel on the SiriusXM app.
 Flowers announced the relaunch of her mystery podcast So Supernatural on September 6, 2024.

 In November 2025, Audiochuck was sued by the hosts and creators of Anatomy of Murder, Anna-Sigga Nicolazzi and Scott Weinberger, for breach of contract.
 Nicolazzi and Weinberger alleged the full revenue share negotiated in the SiriusXM partnership was not received.